-There were 382 telecommunications companies regulated in some way by the PSC as of October 31, 2013.
+There were 366 telecommunications companies regulated in some way by the PSC as of November 13, 2014.
 The Commission continues to retain authority and responsibility in the following areas for telecommunications companies:

-- The PSC resolves intercarrier disputes involving interpretations and implementation of sections of the intercarrier agreements. - The PSC processes arbitrations of intercarrier agreements when the companies cannot negotiate all the terms of the agreement and request the PSC to resolve issues the companies define.
+The PSC resolves intercarrier disputes involving interpretations and implementation of sections of the intercarrier agreements.

-1 Previously, the minimum fee ranged from \$600 to \$1000, depending on the type of service offered.
+&lt;sup>1 Previously, the minimum fee ranged from \$600 to \$1,000, depending on the type of service offered.
 Payphone operators continue to pay a minimum fee of \$100.

-- The PSC reviews interconnection agreements filed with the PSC in accordance with federal requirements. - The PSC resolves cases involving area code relief, number conservation plans, number resource reclamation, local number portability, and other numbering issues. - The PSC analyzes information for and produces several statutorily required reports: the Annual Report on the Status of the Telecommunications Access System Act of 1991, the Annual Report on Lifeline Assistance, the Report on the Efforts of the Florida Public Service Commission to Reduce the Regulatory Assessment Fee for Telecommunications Companies, and the Report on the Status of Competition in the Telecommunications Industry. - The PSC maintains oversight of the Florida Relay Service. - The PSC maintains oversight of Florida's Lifeline Program including establishing eligibility criteria, automatic enrollment, and monitoring ETCs. - The PSC issues certificates of authority for telecommunications companies to operate in Florida, evaluating the applicant's technical, financial, and managerial capability to provide service. - The PSC resolves consumer complaints relating to Lifeline, Telephone Relay, and payphones. - The PSC publishes network access tariff and company rate schedule information. - The PSC publishes and distributes informative materials relating to the Lifeline program and conducts related consumer outreach.
+- The PSC processes arbitrations of intercarrier agreements when the companies cannot negotiate all the terms of the agreement and request the PSC to resolve issues the companies define. - The PSC reviews interconnection agreements filed with the PSC in accordance with federal requirements. - The PSC resolves cases involving area code relief, number conservation plans, number resource reclamation, local number portability, and other numbering issues. - The PSC analyzes information for and produces several statutorily required reports: the Annual Report on the Status of the Telecommunications Access System Act of 1991, the Annual Report on Lifeline Assistance, the Report on the Efforts of the Florida Public Service Commission to Reduce the Regulatory Assessment Fee for Telecommunications Companies, and the Report on the Status of Competition in the Telecommunications Industry. - The PSC maintains oversight of the Florida Relay Service. - The PSC maintains oversight of Florida's Lifeline Program including establishing eligibility criteria, coordinated enrollment, and monitoring ETCs. - The PSC issues certificates of authority for telecommunications companies to operate in Florida, evaluating the applicant's technical, financial, and managerial capability to provide service. - The PSC resolves consumer complaints relating to Lifeline, Telephone Relay, and payphones. - The PSC publishes network access tariff information for all incumbent local carriers. - The PSC publishes other tariff/rate schedule information for any certificated company if the company so decides.